dejanu/linux/README.md

     0     1     0     4004   0  37  0  4374844  13372 -      Ss                  0 ??
 9:23.82 /sbin/launchd
 ```

-**Systemd** -  is an INIT SYSTEM (other init systems: SysV, Upstart) and system manager it has become the default init system for many Linux distributions.
+**Systemd** -  is an INIT SYSTEM (other init systems: SysV init or Upstart) and system manager it has become the default init system for many Linux distributions.
 A init replacement daemon designed to start process in parallel, implemented in a number of standard distribution – Fedora, OpenSuSE, Arch, RHEL, CentOS, etc.

  **systemd** gives us the `systemctl` management tool for controling the init system, which is mostly used to enable services to start at boot time.
 We can also start, stop, reload, restart and check status of services.